 In broad daylight, a part of Ngurah Rai-Gianyar street looks just like any busy street in Bali.
 There is a market here, bustling with day-to-day commercial activity.
 As the evening descends, a livelier vibe begins to unravel.
 The night-only vendors in Gianyar Night Market start opening up their stalls along the road.
 And the place soon is packed with more customers.

 Pasar Senggol Gianyar is how locals call this night scene.
 Tourists call it with the more international name, Gianyar Night Market.
-It is located at the heart of Gianyar Town, only a few minute’s drive away from the popular Ubud.
-The market comprises of food vendors, but other items are also available here.
+It is located at the heart of the town, only a few minutes’ drive away from the popular Ubud.
+The market comprises food vendors, but other items are also available here.

 Spare a night to experience the raw and exciting part of Bali here.
 Visit before the market lost its traditional touch.
 The government’s revitalization plan looms, waiting for approval then realization.
 If they approve the plan.
 A six-story shopping center threatens to diminish this traditional yet charming bazaar in the coming years.

 Best Time To Visit Gianyar Night Market

 Come early, because that’s when the food is the freshest.
 Avoid coming too late because the tastiest dishes tend to sell out quickly.
 Be prepared for a hypnotizing welcome as soon as arriving.
-Sounds of cooking and commotion, street chefs being busy in their work.
+Sounds of cooking and commotion, street chefs busy with their work.

 And the delicious aroma fills the air, reaching even far into the street.
 Just walk along the pedestrian.
 The best choice is already there at the entrance.
 The best stalls selling pork roast Babi Guling, Satay, Nasi Ayam Bali (chicken rice) are not far from the road.
 Browse around, and sample as many as the stomach can take.